patrick-crawford/WEB422-Backup/notes/angular-components-1.md

 * Class name ("FooComponent"):  Obviously, the class name will be different, however it is interesting to note that the suffix "Component" was automatically added.
 This ensures that our component is named according to Angular's [Coding Style Guide](https://angular.io/guide/styleguide), spedifically: "[Symbols and file names](https://angular.io/guide/styleguide#symbols-and-file-names)".

 * Similairly, the "selector" has been created to reflect the name of our component.
-However, it included the "app" prefix also to adhere with Angular's Coding Style Guide.
+However, it included the "app" prefix to adhere with Angular's Coding Style Guide as well.

 * The ngOnInit() [lifecycle hook](https://angular.io/api/core/OnInit) has been included: (**NOTE:** our component should also implement the [OnInit interface](https://angular.io/api/core/OnInit)).
 For our purposes, it will function similairly to React's "componentDidMount()" lifecycle method in that we will use it to update our component with data either locally, or from a remote resource (via a "service").